 A Quick Overview of the Current Structure of the Supreme Court

-The Supreme Court currently has nine members, though the US Constitution is silent as to the size of the Court.
-The parties have simply coalesced around the idea that nine justices is a good number.
-When a justice passes away or retires, the president nominates a new justice and the US Senate must approve the nominee.
+The Supreme Court currently has nine members, though the US Constitution doesn’t mention anything about the number of members the Court should have.
+The parties have simply coalesced around the idea that nine justices is a satisfactory number.
+When a justice passes away or retires, the president nominates a new justice and the US Senate must approve the nominee in order for the nominee to be seated on the Court.
 Since there is no law mandating that nine, and only nine, justices serve on the Court, a president could nominate 4 new justices who share his or her political thoughts at any time (no death or retirement needed) if the Senate would approve them.
 This is referred to as “packing” the Court.

 While the appellate courts are mandated to hear appeals from the lower federal courts, justices on the Supreme Court choose the cases they hear.
 Generally, this means the Court takes cases that groups of justices think are significant or cases that will resolve disputes between the circuit courts of appeals.
 All federal judges – meaning those on the lower federal courts, courts of appeals, and Supreme Court – are nominated by the president, approved by the Senate, and serve lifetime appointments.